RETURN to Periodic Table

 Fluorine is the 9th element on the periodic table because it has 9 protons in its nucleus.
 The protons will attract 9 electrons to surround the nucleus in order to form a neutral atom.
 With 9 protons and 10 neutrons, most fluorine atoms have an atomic mass of 19 amu.

 Fluorine has five electrons in its p-orbital.
 This is not a sphere-shaped harmonic, and so five p-electrons cannot achieve a stable electron symmetry around a spherical core.
 Fluorine therefore cannot simply add its five p-electrons on top of the same (2s2) configuration that beryllium has, as shown here, because it would not be a stable configuration:

 The asymmetry therefore causes fluorine to hybridize its 2s and 2p electrons in order to achieve tetrahedral symmetry.
-Its sp3 hybrid orbitals feature three di-electrons and one unpaired electron, rendering it very reactive in search of that final electron-pairing.
-One more electron will give it a full shell, like neon, and that is a very attractive state for the atom.
-In addition, a high effective nuclear charge gives fluorine the highest electronegativity in its row, but because it is the smallest of the Group VII elements, its electronegativity is also the highest on the periodic table.
-(The wireframe simply indicates the boundary of the n=2 shell, since there are no electrons defining the boundary of its sphere.)
+Its sp3 hybrid orbitals feature three di-electrons and one unpaired electron, rendering it extremely (and dangerously) reactive in search of that final electron-pairing.
+One more electron will give it a full 2nd shell, like neon, and that is a very attractive state for the atom.
+In addition, a high effective nuclear charge gives fluorine the highest electronegativity in its row, and because it is the smallest of the Group VII elements, its electronegativity is also the highest on the periodic table.
+(The wireframe indicates the boundary of the n=2 shell.)

 RETURN to the Periodic Table